alfrix/docs/docs/library/Core_Template.md

 --Check the display name entry in the corresponding core info file (https://github.com/libretro/libretro-super/tree/master/dist/info)--

+--Documentation notice (Put a notice below the core title if this documentation is  currently incomplete or missing crucial information--

 ## Background

 --Use Google, Wikipedia, Emulation wikis, Github repository README's and descriptions to find information--